-- In the Content Lifecycle section, click Add Policy and select the policy type you would like to create.
-You can learn about the different policy types below.
+In the Content Lifecycle section, click Add Policy and select the policy type you want to create.

-- From the Policy affects files that drop-down, choose if files should match selected classification policies or are contained in selected folders.
+From the Archive/Delete/Retain files that match drop-down, choose if files should match any or all of the criteria.

-If you chose are contained in selected folders in the previous step, click the Configure icon and choose all folder locations that have files that should be archived.
+If you wish to choose what is contained in selected folders in the previous step, click the Configure icon and choose all folder locations with files that should be archived.
 When you select a folder, all sub-folders are included by default.
 Click Save when done.

-- If you're creating an archiving policy, you'll also need to select which domain and folder the archived content will be moved to.
+If you're creating an archiving policy, you'll need to select which domain and folder the archived content will be moved to.